judithyueli/mexBBFMM2D/README.md

 __Application mode:__
 ```
-QH = case1(xloc, yloc,H,nCheb,print);
+QH = ExecFile(xloc, yloc,H,nCheb,print);
 ```

 Input: same as in testing mode.
-Only performs the multiplication using BBFMM2D and can be used for very large cases.
+Performs the multiplication using BBFMM2D only and can be used for very large cases.

 ####Step 4: Run you own example